 At the heart of precision or genomic medicine are retroviruses.
 Without losing its regulating signals, genes from retroviruses can be spliced and replaced with just about any DNA sequence.
 The new 'hybrid' retrovirus can then be released into the host and be delivered at various targeted sites throughout the targeted genome.

 An important component of precision medicine is the reverse transcription-polymerase chain reaction (RT-PCR) test.
-These tests were originally designed for detection of genetic diseases and cancer by using retroviral RNA as starting material for in vitro nucleic acid amplification.
+These tests use retroviral RNA as starting material for in vitro nucleic acid amplification.
+Originally they were designed for forensic applications in law enforcement relating to paternity and crime scene investigations.
+They would later be applied in genetic detection of diseases such as cancer.

 Recently during the coronavirus pandemic of 2020, several biotech companies developed test kits and machines that leveraged the RT-PCR testing process in an effort to identify the COVID-19 genome in a patient's sample.
 Although several problems and limitations have been reported with the RT-PCR test, moving forward it appears it will become a new medical testing standard for a wide variety of applications in 21st Century medicine.